Halal Certification for Catering Kitchens

 1. Risk Classification Assessment

-Low Risk Facility: Produces only halal items.
+• Low Risk: Produces only halal items.
 Simplest certification path with minimal testing requirements.

-Medium Risk Facility: Produces both halal and non-halal using segregated equipment.
+• Medium Risk: Produces both halal and non-halal using segregated equipment.
 Cannot process pork, blood products, or alcohol.
-Requires documented segregation protocols and equipment management.
+Requires documented kitchen segregation protocols and equipment management.

-High Risk Facility: Uses shared equipment for halal and non-halal, or processes pork products.
-Requires ATP swab testing to verify cleanliness, comprehensive cleaning protocols, and annual DNA testing for meat products.
+• High Risk: Uses shared equipment for halal and non-halal production, or processes pork products.
+Requires ATP swab testing, comprehensive cleaning protocols, and annual DNA testing for meat products.

-• Meat and Poultry: Must come from halal-slaughtered animals with proper documentation
+• Meat and Poultry: Must be sourced from halal-slaughtered animals with full documentation

 • Dairy Products: Cheese requires verification of rennet and lipase sources

-• Seasonings and Sauces: Natural flavors may contain alcohol carriers; fermented products need verification
+• Seasonings and Sauces: Natural flavors may contain alcohol carriers; fermented products require verification

-• Oils and Fats: Must verify vegetable source, not blended with animal fats
+• Oils and Fats: Must confirm vegetable source and no blending with animal fats

-Suppliers provide either halal certificates or detailed disclosure statements confirming no haram ingredients or processing aids.
+Supplier validation involves either halal certificates or detailed disclosure statements confirming no haram ingredients or processing aids.
+Meat suppliers must hold halal certification.

 3. STIC Principles for Halal Compliance